MAP Test Reading

 • RIT range: 172-186

 Some people think that dolphins are fish.
 Dolphins have fins.
 Fish also have fins.
 Dolphins live in the water.
 Fish also live in the water.
-Fish have scales, but dolphins don't.
+Fish have scales, but dolphins do not.

 Choose the sentence that tells how dolphins are different from fish.